SuFizz/Dealer-Loves-Code/README.md

 Dealer-Loves-Code
 =================

-Crawl different websites such as FlipKart, Amazon, SnapDeal, etc to get the best deals on products
+Crawl different websites such as FlipKart, Amazon, EBay, Croma, etc to get the best deals on products

 A simple crawler to crawl through different websites and allow the user to make a choice with regard to the different options available with regard to the Delivery dates, Price, other features etc - as might be important.